Berean Bible College: History

 Berean Bible College was a small community bible college.
 Classes were held Monday and Tuesday evenings, with a chapel service on Tuesdays.
 Distance learning courses were accessible at any time to those enrolled in the class.

 In 2018 the college closed permanently.

 Academics

-The following information is applied to the latest period in which the college was still open.

 Classes were offered on Monday and Tuesday nights.
 There were also correspondence elective classes that a full-time student may have needed to take in order to be classified as full-time.
 Upon successful completion of the prescribed classes and elective units required to graduate, students were awarded an associate's degree (2nd-year student), a certificate of theology (3rd-year students), or a bachelor's of theology degree (4th-year students).

 There were four major courses of study offered at Berean Bible College, including a ministerial program.